Vinod-Kumar-R/AutomationTesting/README.md

 2. Appium server should be installed and running.
 3. update the Mobile_devices.properties which is key value pare (any new proprties can also be added)
 4. In config.properties file udpate the key value i.e "appiumServerurl" to Appium server detail for example :- http://&lt;IPADDRES&gt;:&lt;PORT&gt;/wd/hub

+**Runing Android Mobile testing in Dokcer**
+1. This is supported and tested on Ubuntu 20.04 OS
+2. Docker has to be installed in Ubuntu
+3. Create a pipe line job and configured the SCM with jenking file name "DockerMobileJenkinsFile"
+4. Run the job, then automatically all the required software i.e. andoroid SDK and mobile emulator (Nexus 5) are download.
+5. Based on the condition mobile test case script are executed on Mobile Emulator

+*Note* :-
+1. Docker and Mobile Emulator are supported only in Linux OS
+2. Make sure atleast one browser has to be install in Linux OS
+3. To access the Mobile Emulator UI :- http://&lt;IPADDRES&gt;:6080

 **Generated the JAVA doc**
 1. Goto the folder where source code has been downloaded
 2. run the command  "mvn javadoc:javadoc"